National Tourism Week – May 23 to 30

 Tourism Week in Canada aligns tourism organizations, businesses and other partners from across the country around a common vision: a tourism sector unencumbered by government policies and recognized for its contribution to the Canadian economy.

-- Follow TIABC, go2HR and Destination BC on their social channels.
+- Follow TIABC, go2HR, Destination BC, and the Tourism Industry Association of Canada (TIAC) on their social channels.

 Are you Looking for More Ideas for Tourism Week in Your Community?